-The album was first previewed during the Prince: A Celebration - The Rainbow Children week-long festival at Paisley Park Studios, Chanhassen, MN, USA in June 2001, with Prince sitting in the audience and hearing feedback from the audience following the album's playback.
+The album was first previewed during the Celebration week-long festival at Paisley Park Studios, Chanhassen, MN, USA in June 2001, with Prince sitting in the audience and hearing feedback from the audience following the album’s playback.
 The album was distributed worldwide by the independent label Redline Entertainment.

 Album sessions took place in late 2000 and early 2001 at Paisley Park Studios.
 Horns were added to five of the tracks in February 2001.